EJSnow

 Preliminaries

 So the first thing to consider was how exactly I was going to make my installation Secure Boot compatible.
-The ArchWiki's page on Secure Boot outlines two main approaches: Using your own keys directly (enrolling them in the UEFI Secure Boot database) or using a chain loader that loads your real bootloader signed with Microsoft's 3rd party UEFI CA keys (that are already enrolled in the UEFI Secure Boot database by default).
+The ArchWiki's page on Secure Boot outlines two main approaches: Using your own keys directly (enrolling them in the UEFI Secure Boot database) or using a chain loader signed with Microsoft's 3rd party UEFI CA key (already enrolled in most PCs' Secure Boot databases) that validates your real bootloader via a machine owner key (MOK) or its SHA256 hash.

 Initial setup

-So the first thing to do is get shim, the chainloader I'm using.
+So the first thing to do is get shim, a chainloader used by multiple well-known distros for Secure Boot support.
 It's available in the AUR as shim-signed.
 Then, the shim and MokManager binaries from that package need to be copied to the ESP.
 I'm going to put the files in /EFI/arch on my ESP (this is actually the default location for GRUB on Arch Linux when no bootloader-id is given to grub-install).

 The files are shimx64.efi and mmx64.efi and are located in /usr/share/shim-signed.
 For command-line lovers, here are the commands to copy the files: